CALIF EMERGENCY

 20TH CENTURY US MILITARY WAR HEROS

-In the 20th century, five American Indians have been among those soldiers to be distinguished by receiving the United States' highest military honor: the Medal of Honor.
+In the 20th century, at least eight American Indians have been among those warriors to be distinguished by receiving the United States' highest military honor: the Medal of Honor.
 Given for military heroism "above and beyond the call of duty," these warriors exhibited extraordinary bravery in the face of the enemy and, in two cases, made the ultimate sacrifice for their country.

 A Choctaw from Mississippi, and a Second Lieutenant in the Thunderbirds.
 On 23 May 1944, during the breakout from Anzio to Rome, Barfoot knocked out two machine gun nests and captured 17 German soldiers.
 Later that same day, he repelled a German tank assault, destroyed a Nazi fieldpiece and while returning to camp carried two wounded commanders to safety.